Sharon Hobenshield, Director, Aboriginal Education

 Heather Burke, Aboriginal Student Recruitment Officer

 Heather Burke is Métis from the Red River Settlement and is a member of the Métis Nation BC and the local Mid-island Métis Nation.
 Heather has traveled extensively promoting education in many First Nations in BC and nationally.
 She is passionate about providing tools for success to Aboriginal Learners interested in pursuing higher education.
 She has a Bachelor of Arts in Creative Writing from Vancouver Island University and loves blogging, being in nature and practicing yoga.

-Dale Hunt, Education Counselor, Services for Aboriginal Students
+Dale Hunt, Education Counselor, Services for Aboriginal Students (on leave)

 Dale Hunt is a member of the Kwakiutl Nation and a proud descendant of the Kwakwaka’wakw people.
 I completed a Bachelor of Arts with a major in First Nations Studies at Vancouver Island University and then went onto to complete a Master of Arts in Alternative Dispute Resolution from the University of Victoria.
 I truly enjoy being a part of the community at this university.
 I am married, have two children and been working at VIU since 2006 in a variety of service departments.
 I am truly thankful to be a part of the amazing community here at VIU.
 Gilakas’la!